 Steps during Surgery

 Your child will receive general anesthesia.
 This means the surgery will be performed in Montgomery Surgery Center so that an anesthesiologist can monitor your child.
 The procedure generally takes about 10 to 15 minutes.
 Drs.
 Chapman or Anderson will make a small hole in the eardrum and remove fluid from the middle ear using suction.
 Because Drs.
 Chapman or Anderson can reach the eardrum through the ear canal, there is no visible incision.
 Inserting a small metal or plastic tube into the hole in the eardrum finishes the procedure.

 After surgery, your child will wake up in the recovery area.
 The total time spent in the hospital is less than 1 hour.
 Very young children or those with additional medical problems may stay for a longer period of time.

 Substance such as water may sometimes enter the middle ear through the tube.
 This is generally not a problem.
 Drs.
-Chapman, Anderson or Ballinger may or may not feel that earplugs are necessary for regular bathing or swimming.
+Chapman or Anderson may or may not feel that earplugs are necessary for regular bathing or swimming.
 In most cases, surgery to remove a tympanostomy tube is unnecessary.
 The tube usually falls out on its own, pushed out as the eardrum heals.
 A tube generally stays in the ear anywhere from 6 to 18 months, depending on the type of tube used.
 If the tube remains in the eardrum beyond 2 or 3 years, it will likely need to be surgically removed in order prevent a perforation in the eardrum or accumulation of debris around the tube.